A simple continued fraction expansion for $e^n$: Acknowledgments

 \section{Acknowledgments}

-The work was supported by JST CREST Grant Number JPMJCR14D6, Japan.
+The work was supported by JST CREST, Japan [Grant Number JPMJCR14D6].
 The author is grateful to Masato Wakayama and Hiroyuki Ochiai for comments and discussion regarding this research.
 In addition, the author is grateful to J.H.
-McCabe for the comments on a preliminary version of the article.
+McCabe and Gerardo González Robert for comments on preliminary versions of the article.

 \begin{flushleft} Cid Reyes-Bustos Department of Mathematical and Computing Science, School of Computing, Tokyo Institute of Technology 2 Chome-12-1 Ookayama, Meguro, Tokyo 152-8552 JAPAN \texttt{reyes@c.titech.ac.jp} \end{flushleft}